Syzoniuk/baltic-electricity-data-assessment/README.md

   In this case, all three ends are assigned to the **same transformer**, which is structurally incorrect unless explicitly modeled as a multi-winding transformer with unique `endNumber`s and parameter separation.
 This requirement was emphasized in the CGMES Implementation Guide Workshop notes (March 2016).

-- **Impact**:
-  This causes incorrect electrical modeling and violates the transformer configuration semantics required by CGMES.
-Power system tools may fail to correctly interpret the topology or calculate impedances.

 ---